syang/syang.github.com/source/_posts/2014-03-11-vim-setup-for-ansible.markdown

 $ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
 ```

-### Configure the Ansible Bundle in your ~/.vimrc
+### Configure the Ansible Bundle in your personal .vimrc

-Put the following at the top of your .vimrc
+Put the following at the top of your ~/.vimrc

 ```sh
 set nocompatible              " be iMproved, required